You've Got Questions, We've Got Answers.

 A food’s specific vapor pressure is determined by the food’s temperature.
 If the food’s vapor pressure is higher than the surrounding vapor pressure, it loses valuable moisture to the environment.
 The resulting evaporation cools the product.

 If the food’s vapor pressure is lower, it absorbs moisture and its temperature rises.
 When vapor pressures are the same, equilibrium is established.
 The food neither absorbs nor releases moisture, and the temperature remains constant.

 Relative humidity does not control food temperature.
 Food temperature is directly controlled by the temperature of the vapor within the food chamber.
-Unlike systems that only control relative humidity, Controlled Vapor Technology heats water vapor to a precise temperature, and pairs this heated vapor with dry air heat.
+Unlike systems that only control relative humidity, CVap heats water vapor to a precise temperature, and pairs this heated vapor with dry air heat.
 Food temperature automatically equalizes to the set vapor temperature, while the air heat maintains food texture at the moist or crisp level desired.

 CVap Holding Cabinets can precisely control food temperature up to 180˚F (82˚C).
 It is possible to get the actual cabinet temperature (or differential) higher.
 If both the food temperature and food texture settings are turned all the way to maximum, the cabinet will reach an actual temperature of approximately 250˚F (121˚C).
 This setting would only be appropriate for foods that need to be held with a very crisp texture, and for a limited time.

 Many manufacturers utilize simple thermostatic controls.
 Winston doesn’t.
-Instead we build our own solid-state controls, which are far superior to thermostatic controls.
+Instead we build our own solid-state controls, which are superior to thermostatic controls.
 Benefits include: